‘The Masked Singer’ Spoilers: Fans Are Convinced T-Rex Is JoJo Siwa

-Last night, another episode of The Masked Singer aired on Fox, and fans are convinced that they have one celebrity identity figured out.
+Last night, another episode of The Masked Singer aired on Fox, and fans are convinced that they have one celebrity’s identity figured out.

-T-Rex is a popular contestant among viewers and has a lot of people talking about them.
+T-Rex is a popular contestant among viewers who has a lot of people talking.

 For their debut performance, they sang P!nk’s hugely successful single “So What.”
-T-Rex instantly appeared to be a female with a lot of energetic energy on stage.
-They may a pop star that doesn’t have the most distinctive voice or at least someone who entertains people for a living.
-For their second performance, they kept the energy and commanded the stage to Salt-N-Pepa’s iconic “Push It,” which can be watched on The Masked Singer‘s official YouTube channel.
+T-Rex instantly appeared to be a woman with an energetic stage presence.
+This may be a pop star who doesn’t necessarily have the most distinctive voice, or at least a professional entertainer.
+For the second performance — which can be watched on The Masked Singer‘s official YouTube channel — T-Rex commanded the stage with Salt-N-Pepa’s iconic “Push It.”

-As previously reported by The Inquisitr, in their first clue package T-Rex explained they were discovered by someone and was entered into a world with lots of other talented people, which could be a hint that they rose to fame from a competition.
-In their second clue package, they hinted again that they could have been part of a competition.
-There seems to be a pink theme going on in the clips each week and a rainbow was shown in the latest episode.
-T-Rex also referenced a bumblebee.
+As previously reported by The Inquisitr, in their first clue package T-Rex explained they were discovered by another celebrity, were introduced to audiences alongside a lot of other talented people.
+This could be a hint that the contestant rose to fame on another competition show, something to which they also alluded in their second clue package.
+T-Rex, who referenced bumblebees in their clue package, seems to have an ongoing pink theme in the clips each week.
+A rainbow was also shown in the latest episode.

-Panelist Jenny McCarthy assumed it could be someone who is still at a young age that may have appeared on Dance Moms and viewers seem to agree.
+Panelist Jenny McCarthy assumed it could be someone who is still young age and who may have appeared on Dance Moms, and viewers seem to agree.

 “Raise ur hand if you’re a grown woman sitting on an air mattress yelling at her computer playing Masked Singer because she KNOWS the T-Rex IS JOJO SIWA,” one user wrote.